 "It is rich in blood stem cells, similar to those found in bone marrow, and these can be used to treat many different cancers, immune deficiencies and genetic disorders," the site explains.

-Blood-producing stem cells (called haematopoietic stem cells) are present in cord blood.
+The ACLT a blood cancer/disorder charity says blood-producing stem cells (called haematopoietic stem cells) are present in cord blood.

 Following the birth of a baby, the placenta is usually thrown away along with the cord blood that is in it, but experts are discovering more diseases and conditions that could potentially be treated with stem cells found within cord blood.